cuga-rajal/chat_speak/README.md

 Chatter v1.0 Notes
 Cuga Rajal, February 4, 2018

-This is a shell script that can be used to speak local chat in Firestorm, using the built-in text-to-speech feature of macOS.
+"chatter.php" is a shell script that can be used to speak local chat of Firestorm, using the built-in text-to-speech feature of macOS.

 Get the latest version of the script from: https://github.com/cuga-rajal